What is HTML5?

 In some ways it already has: iOS devices don’t run Flash, and many video websites have either moved from Flash to HTML5 video or at least offered HTML5 as an option.
 However, as HTML5 doesn’t include digital rights management (DRM) technology to prevent copying, many content owners prefer proprietary, DRM-friendly formats such as Flash or Silverlight.
 For example, UK video site LoveFilm is dropping Flash – but instead of HTML5, it’s moving to Silverlight.

-Although Adobe has announced that it will stop developing the Flash Player for mobile devices Flash is also used for considerably more than just showing video, so it’s not going anywhere in a hurry.
+Although Adobe has announced that it will stop developing the Flash Player for mobile devices Flash is also used for considerably more than just showing the video, so it’s not going anywhere in a hurry.

 What tools do I need to create HTML5 websites?